TOGAF Preliminary Phase

 ### Deep Dive: Critical Activities

-* **Customization**: Tailoring TOGAF to the specific organization ("The ''So What?''
+* **Customization**: Tailoring TOGAF to the specific organization ("The 'So What?'
 Layer").

 * **Architecture Capability**: Deciding who the architects are, what tools they will use, and the governance structure.